MicrosoftDocs/customer-insights/ci-docs/journeys/purchase.md

 ## Step 4: Add Customer Insights to your Microsoft 365 tenant

-There are several ways to get a Customer Insights license.
-You can purchase it from the [Dynamics 365 Customer Insights overview page](https://dynamics.microsoft.com/marketing/overview/), or by going to **Billing** > **Purchase services** in your Microsoft 365 admin center, or by contacting your Microsoft sales representative or channel partner.
+There are several ways to acquire a Customer Insights license.
+You can purchase a license from the [Dynamics 365 Customer Insights overview page](https://dynamics.microsoft.com/marketing/overview/).
+Or, you can go to **Billing** > **Purchase services** in your Microsoft 365 admin center.
+You can also purchase a license by contacting your Microsoft sales representative or channel partner.
 After you've purchased a license and it's added to your tenant, you’ll find it in the Power Platform Admin Center under **Resources** > **Dynamics 365 apps**.

 You can have any number of Customer Insights licenses available on your tenant.
 Licenses translate to "apps" listed in the Power Platform Admin Center.
 Even old, expired trial licenses have records listed in the Power Platform Admin Center.
 You can access the installation management experience for any of these apps in the Power Platform Admin Center under **Resources** > **Dynamics 365 apps**.
-The app listing under **Dynamics 365 apps** is simply a means to access the management page.
-It shouldn't be considered as representing anything else.
+The app listing under **Dynamics 365 apps** is just a means to access the management page; it doesn't represent anything else.

 Once a paid license has been applied to your tenant, it can take up to 24 hours to sync with the Dynamics 365 licensing system and be available for installation.
 To see your licenses in the Microsoft Admin Center, go to **Your products**.
 They won't show up under **Licenses** because they're tenant-level application licenses, not assignable seat-based licenses where you pay per user.
 Only pay-per-user, seat-based licenses are shown on the "Licenses" page.

 To see your license in the Power Platform Admin Center, if you don't have a global tenant, you must select the geography that matches the home tenant geography on which the license was installed.
 For example, if the tenant home geo is Canada, you'll only see the license in the Power Platform Admin Center when you select Canada.
-To see the license in all geographies regardless of the tenant's home geography, support or a Microsoft product manager must convert your tenant to a multi-geo tenant.
+To see the license in all geographies regardless of the tenant's home geography, Microsoft support or a Microsoft product manager must convert your tenant to a multi-geo tenant.

 ## Next steps

 After purchasing, go to [Install and manage Dynamics 365 Customer Insights](setup.md) to install the Customer Insights - Journeys and Customer Insights - Data applications on your existing Dataverse environments and get set up.

 > [!IMPORTANT]
 > Your system is constrained by certain limits and quotas that apply to the number of contacts you can market to, monthly email messages you can send, Litmus previews you can view, and more.
-Familiarize yourself with the terms and limits of the product before you begin to use it.
+Familiarize yourself with the terms and limits of the product before you use it.
 The limits are different based on whether you're running a trial or subscribed version of the product.
->
 > - For subscribed (paid) versions, download the [Microsoft Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/p/?linkid=866544) and visit the [Fair use policy](fair-use-policy.md) page.
 > - For trials, see [Dynamics 365 Customer Insights limits for trials](trial-preview-limits.md).
 >